Vacation rentals in Italy (villas, farms, estates, agriturismo, apartments)

 Dropping off the Rental Car

 Dropping off the rental car can be a bit daunting, at least at the time we did it (9:00am on a Saturday).
 Again, there may be no one to help you.
 There will be cars being left everywhere, and no one seems to know what they're doing.
 You need to drop your car off in the correct lane of cars for your rental company (they'll yell at you if you don't), but you needn't find an empty numbered space.
 Just pull in behind other cars that are being dropped off.
 Then empty the car and wait for someone from the company to check your papers.
-Hand him your keys, get a copy of the paperwork, and off you go to begin the departure process.
+Hand him your keys, get a copy of the paperwork, and off you go, via shuttle or taxi, to begin the terminal for the departure process.

 Go to the Departures building and then - treat yourself to the best coffee in Italy.
 It's upstairs in the Departures building and I do allow time for it.
 The pastries are fine, the spremuta is red orange and juicy, but for me, their cappuccino is my dream cappuccino - it seems to be all warm, highly caffinated, perfectly frothed foam, no apparent liquid espresso and I have no idea how they do it, but a big Bravo to the whole All-Amerigo cappuccino crew there at the airport lounge.
 One last sip, and we're gone.

 Read Stew's Rant about changes at the Florence airport.

 Parking in Florence: Slow Travel notes about parking in Florence

 Driving on the Autostrada: Slow Travel notes about the highways in Italy

 The Autogrill: Slow Travel notes about the rest areas on the Autostrada